varabyte/kobweb/README.md

 }
 ```

+> [!NOTE]
-***NOTE:** The above layout may be slightly overkill if you are sure you'll only ever have a single font, but it's
+> The above layout may be slightly overkill if you are sure you'll only ever have a single font, but it's flexible
-flexible enough to support additional fonts if you decide to add more in the future, which is why we recommend it as
+> enough to support additional fonts if you decide to add more in the future, which is why we recommend it as general
-general advice here.*
+> advice here.

 Now, you need to reference this CSS file from your `build.gradle.kts` script: